siddharthshah3030/decentralized-Dapp-Server/README.md

     ```
     OR
     use data/main.js and uncomment line 30,31,32 (recommended)
-- you will need connection and addresses for etherum network too
+- You will need connection and addresses for etherum network too
     check [this](https://github.com/Shritesh99/Smart-Elections_Solidity) for info
-- a UI or IOT to take input and make server call (check [this](https://github.com/utkarshchandrakar/Smart_elections_rasp) for IOT)
+- A UI or IOT to take input and make server call (check [this](https://github.com/utkarshchandrakar/Smart_elections_rasp) for IOT)
 ### Contribute

 Want to contribute?
 Great!